If your child is having trouble pooping, it’s probably a basic case of constipation.

 As a parent, there are signs of constipation to watch out for and things you can do to help your little one find relief.

 Your child may be constipated if they're having any of these symptoms:

 - Abdominal pain

 - Fewer than three bowel movements per week for children, and for babies, no bowel movement for 2 or 3 days more than usual

-- Your child attempts to hold in his stool -- signs include making faces, crossing his legs, or twisting his body.
+- Your child attempts to hold in their stool -- signs include making faces, crossing their legs, or twisting their body.

 - Hard, dry stools that don’t pass easily